-- The Japanese Government has proposed a new regulation on pedestrian protection.
-The regulation will address the issues of providing protection for the child and adult heads.
+The Japanese Government has established a new regulation on pedestrian protection.
+The regulation addresses the issues of providing protection for the child and adult heads.
 It will apply to passenger cars and small trucks with application from 2005 for new vehicle types and from 2010 for existing vehicle types (certain other vehicles have a timetable which is later by two years).
-The regulation will require compliance with test requirements using representative head impactors. - The EU has recently adopted a similar Directive but which also covers requirements for leg injuries to be addressed.
-The proposal and its requirements will be incorporated into Community legislation under the EC whole vehicle type approval system set up by Directive 70/156/EEC, as amended.
-It will apply to passenger cars, suvs, light trucks and other light commercial vehicles with application dates in two phases starting in 2005 and 2010. - The Canadian bumper regulation is one of the most stringent in the world and needs to be investigated as to the effect of bumper designs on pedestrian safety.
-Shouldn't this be better placed under a special bullet "conflicting legislation"???
-PS/35
+The regulation will require compliance with test requirements using representative head impactors.

+The European Commission recently adopted the Directive 2003/102/EC which provides for the introduction of requirements for leg injuries, upper leg injuries and adult and child head injuries to be addressed.
+The proposal and its requirements are incorporated into Community legislation under the European Commission whole vehicle type approval system set up by EU Directive 70/156/EEC, as amended.
+It will apply to passenger cars of category M_1 and to certain light commercial vehicles up to 2,500 kg, with application dates in two phases starting in 2005 and 2010.
+The second phase, starting in 2010, is presently the subject of a feasibility study and may be amended as a result.